jhosephic93/jhosephic93/README.md

 # Hello! 👋 I'm Michaelt Inga

-I'm a passionate DevOps engineer with over [X] years of experience in the industry and **5 AWS certifications**.
+I'm a passionate DevOps engineer with over 3+ years of experience in the industry and **5 AWS certifications**.
 Throughout my career, I’ve had the opportunity to work at companies like **Applying Consulting**, and I’m currently part of the team at **NTT Data**.

 ## 🚀 About Me
 - 🌱 I’m currently learning and expanding my knowledge in DevOps.